What we provide

 - Email: email@example.com

-We run a free drop-in legal clinic where you can see a lawyer and receive free legal advice from 1-5pm (arrive before 4.30) on Monday, Tuesday, Thursday & Friday.
-No appointments are needed.
+We have a number of free drop-in legal clinic where you see a lawyer and get advice.
+No appointment needed .
+From 2-5pm (arrive before 4.30) on Monday, Tuesday, Thursday & Friday.

-- Becoming independent: How old do I have to be to leave home?
+- Becoming independent: Leaving home, living with others.
 Who do I get to sign forms if I don’t leave at home?

 - Car accidents: I wasn’t insured – do I have to pay?